DimiMikadze/orca-docs/README.md

 # Getting started

-Small description of what Orca is.
+Small description of what Orca.

 ### Quick start